Huegoxaga/notes/java/README.md

   - Just like a lock you declare, as long as one thread has the lock, all others are blocked
 - In order to enforce the intrinsic lock, we use the keyword synchronized
 - The performance is slower than atomic variables and faster than locks
+- In order to guarantee mutual exclusion on a data structure in Java, the programmer must use the synchronized method call in Collections to retrieve a synchronized data structure

 #### Synchronized Method